-Due to this epic amount of blog articles out there using their own definition of speed, people fall into a state of confusion.
-Often using the wrong tool or approach for resolving their performance pangs.
+Due to the epic amount of blog articles out there using their own definition of speed, people fall into a state of confusion.
+Often using the wrong tool or approach for fixing their performance pangs.

 Here are some of the most common WordPress performance pitfalls we have seen working with clients over the last few years.

-Our hope is this will eliminate some confusion and help site you on the right path to performance 🙂
+Our hope is this will eliminate some confusion and help your site and you find the right path to performance 🙂

 You Don’t Have Enough Hosting Horsepower

-I get lots of clients saying “the server isn't the problem, we have 10 cores and 16 GB of RAM”.
-Here we are talking about virtual cores and not physical cores which are very different (but that is for another post).
-What most clients are unaware of is that virtual CPU cores are not created equally.
+I get lots of clients saying “the server isn’t the problem, we have 10 CPU cores and 16 GB of RAM”.
+They are usually talking about virtual cores and not physical cores which are very different (but that is for another post).
+Most clients are unaware that virtual CPU cores are not created equally.

 Do not be fooled by WordPress host marketing, there is far more to hosting quality than just CPU cores and RAM!
-Like the power of the hardware (a server from 2020 is going to outperform a server from 10 years ago ceteris paribus – all things being equal) so CPU cores and RAM is generally just a marketing tactic to get you to believe you are getting more value than you actually are – please don't fall into this trap!
+Like the power of the hardware (a server from 2020 is going to outperform a server from 10 years ago ceteris paribus – all things being equal).
+CPU cores and RAM are generally just a marketing tactic to trick you into believing you are getting more value than you actually are – please don’t fall into this trap!

-To avoid this do your proper testing on a staging site on the host with the right methods and tools.
+To avoid this common pitfall, make sure to hire a professional to help you do proper testing on the host with the appropriate methods and tools.